itssamsa/itssamsa/README.md

      alt="Coding" width="280" style="margin-left: 25px; margin-top: 5px; margin-bottom: 5px;">

 My name is Sara, I’m 18 years old and currently studying Systems and Computer Engineering at the University of Quindío.
-At the same time.
 I’m deeply interested in software development, technology, and learning in a self-taught way, always trying to combine the technical with the creative.

 🎮 I love video games.
 🎸 I enjoy playing musical instruments.